Chromodoris annae: Description

-Chromodoris annae can reach a maximum size of 5 cm length.
+Chromodoris annae can reach a maximum size of length.
 The body is elongated, with a foot made distinguishable from the upper body by a skirt-like mantle that partially hides it.

 The branched gills and the rhinophores are orange to yellow.

 The main bodily color can be a variety of shades of blue, the intensity of the latter varying from blue-grey to intense blue, slightly speckled by tiny black spots.

 The blue dorsal side and the foot are bordered with a black line which can be discontinuous depending on the specimen.
-A black dash between the rhinophores distinguishes this species from similar species like Chromodoris elisabethina and Chromodoris westraliensis.
+A black dash between the rhinophores distinguishes this species from similar species such as Chromodoris elisabethina and C. westraliensis.

 The mantle edge and the foot are bordered with white and orange to yellow lines in which the width and the color intensity can vary greatly from a specimen to another.

 Ecology

-Chromodoris annae has a diet that consists of only one group of sponge, known as Petrosaspongia sp.
-This nudibranch seeks out this group of sponge due to its noxious chemical composition.
+Chromodoris annae has a diet that consists of only one genus of sponges, the Petrosaspongia.
+This nudibranch specializes in these sponges, which are toxic to other potential predators.
 Chromodoris annae is able to absorb this compound and store it in glands that stretch around the mantle.
 These stored chemicals are unpleasant to some surrounding fish, allowing Chromodoris annae to avoid predation.
-Along with toxin production, it is also believed that the vibrant coloration of Chromodoris annae could be considered aposematic and may be a visual deterrent for predators.
+Along with toxin sequestration, it is also believed that the vibrant coloration of Chromodoris annae could be considered aposematic and may be a visual deterrent for predators.
 Currently, the only predators of Chromodoris annae and others of the Chromodoris species are a carnivorous nudibranch genus Gymnodoris.